-The fall of the Berlin Wall is widely considered one of the most significant events in modern history.
-It marked the symbolic end of the Cold War and the reunification of East and West Germany.
-In this blog post, we will explore the historical background, the construction, the impact of the wall, and the events leading to its fall.
+The collapse of the Berlin Wall is perhaps one of those historical moments that, in today’s world still defines history.
+It helped to herald the ending of the Cold War and the division of Europe once again and the division of Germany.
+In this the blog we will review on historical background, construction of the wall, the effects of the wall and the events which lead to the fall of the wall.

 1. Historical Background